Board of Trustees Code of Conduct

 II.
 General Statement of Expectations Regarding Board of Trustees Code of Conduct:

 The Whittier College Board of Trustees shall conduct themselves in a manner that is in keeping with the mission, culture and traditions of the College.
 Meeting that expectation is an implicit requirement for every College employee and for all members of the Board of Trustees.
 The Board of Trustees must also adhere to the requirements outlined in the Whittier College Board of Trustees Bylaws and the Whittier College Board Roles and Responsibilities available in the Board portal.
 Members of the Board of Trustees may be subject to discipline if they fail to meet expectations arising from their role as a Board Member and as a member of the Whittier College community.
-Any questions regarding the guidelines and policies outlined herein should be directed to the College’s Human Resources Department, the President of Whittier College, the Chair of the Board of Trustees, and/or the Chair of the Governance Committee of the Board of Trustees, as is appropriate under the circumstances.
+Any questions regarding the guidelines and policies outlined herein should be directed to the President of Whittier College, the Chair of the Board of Trustees, and/or the Chair of the Governance Committee of the Board of Trustees, as is appropriate under the circumstances.

 III.
 Professionalism

-In general, Board of Trustee members are expected to use good judgment, based on high ethical principles, as a guide to acceptable conduct.
-If a situation arises where it is difficult to determine the proper course of action, the matter should be referred to the Associate Vice President, Human Resources and Organizational Development, the President of Whittier College, the Chair of the Board of Trustees and/or to the Governance Chair of the Board of Trustees.
-The continued success of our College is dependent upon maintaining the trust of the Whittier College community, including its students, faculty, staff, administration, and fellow members of the Board of Trustees (collectively referred to as “stakeholders”).
-We are dedicated to preserving that trust.
-Board of Trustees members owe a duty to the College and its stakeholders to act in a way that will merit the continued trust and confidence of the public.
+Embracing these high ethical principles, Trustees are expected to use good judgment as a guide to acceptable conduct.
+If a situation arises where it is difficult to determine a proper course of action, the matter should be referred to the President of Whittier College, the Chair of the Board of Trustees or the Board’s Governance Committee Chair.
+The success of Whittier College is dependent upon maintaining the trust of the various constituencies of Whittier College: its students, faculty, staff, administration, and fellow members of the Board.

 IV.
 Demonstrating and Promoting Ethical Conduct